 Situated 60km north of Paris, Beauvais Cathedral symbolises the height of architectural endeavour in gothic architecture of the Middle Ages.
-Ambitious and gravity-defying, the cathedral boasts the record for the highest ceiling in a gothic choir.
+Ambitious and gravity-defying, the cathedral of Saint-Pierre in Beauvais boasts the record for the highest ceiling in a gothic choir.
 In fact it was the tallest monument in the Christendom for four consecutive years until its lantern tower tragically collapsed… A must-see monument if you’re fond of Gothic edifices!

 Beauvais Cathedral: an ambitious project